 A Level Biology is usually studied with other science-based subjects and can lead to the following degree course: Biomedical Sciences, Biochemistry, Dentistry, Dietetics, Earth Sciences, Environmental Science, Forensic Science, Geology, Medical Science, Medicine, Nursing, Pharmacy, Physiotherapy, Sports Science, and Veterinary Science.
 It is a particularly good choice for people who want to pursue a career in health and clinical professions.

 Students who have completed this A Level have gone on to study at respected UK universities.
-These include: University of Manchester, Newcastle University and University of Glasgow.
+These include: University College London, Imperial College London, University of Manchester and University of Central Lancashire.

 Contact us now, and our experienced members of staff will be happy to talk you through your options and find the best A Level options for you.